On the Testimonials page you can read what other people have said about it. Probably far more helpful than my own definition, below, but here goes.

 I have received referrals from rheumatologists and neuro-surgeons for difficult cases.

-In 2008 the British Medical Journal stated that for lower back pain the Technique was cost-effective and also showed benefits 12 months after treatment; it was recommended for NHS funding.
-Professor P Little who spearheaded this trial has been awarded a CBE for services to General Practice research.
+In 2008 the British Medical Journal stated that for lower back pain the Technique was cost-effective and also showed benefits 12 months later; it was recommended for NHS funding.
+Professor P Little who spearheaded this trial has been awarded a CBE for services to General Practice research

 In 2015 the Annals of Internal Medicine reported that the Alexander Technique was effective in reducing neck pain, including 12 months later.

 In 2016 a scientific study provided validation for Alexander’s Primary Control principle.

 See other published research on the Alexander Technique and its manifold applications.